- Download our Moving to Chicago Guide (PDF)

-With the O’Hare International Airport only 45 minutes from downtown Chicago, it's easy to fly nationally and internationally at the drop of a hat.
-Las Vegas, Los Angeles, Miami and other major cities are only a couple of hours from Chicago.
+O'Hare International Airport is only 45 minutes from downtown Chicago, making it easy to fly nationally and internationally at the drop of a hat.
+Las Vegas, Los Angeles, Miami and other major cities are only a couple of hours from Chicago by plane.

 + PRO: Good public transport system

-Expats in Chicago won't have much need for a car as the city has an affordable, reliable and extensive public transport network consisting of trains and buses, some of which run 24 hours a day.
-This integrated system is made even easier with the use of a Ventra Card, on which credit can be loaded.
+Those living in Chicago won't have much need for a car as the city has an affordable, reliable and extensive public transport network consisting of trains and buses, some of which run 24 hours a day.
+This integrated system is made even more accessible with the use of a Ventra Card, on which credit can be loaded.

 Cost of living in Chicago

 - CON: High cost of living

 Chicago is one of the most expensive cities in America.
 Those moving there will need to ensure that they are able to shoulder the high cost of living the city incurs.
 Luckily, salaries are correspondingly high.